joao-arthur/funis-node/README.md

 ## What it brings

   - Modularized functions
   - Fully in TypeScript
   - Similar functions between different modules have the same nomenclature
   - No side effects (only exception are promises, but these are highlighted)
   - Minimal validation for passed values

+## You can't have it all

+  - For `Date objects` consider [date-fns](https://www.npmjs.com/package/date-fns), [dayjs](https://www.npmjs.com/package/dayjs) or [luxon](https://www.npmjs.com/package/luxon)
+  - For `random data generation` consider [@faker-js/faker](https://www.npmjs.com/package/@faker-js/faker)

 ## License